 Mecklenburg County Health Department's This Is Art | This Is Public Health Initiative - Leading the students of Behailu Academy to address issues of Racial Profiling In Tobacco Media, The Opioid Crisis, Food Insecurity and Inaccess, Sexual Health Advocacy and more to be expressed in a large-scale exhibition yearly.

 The Light Factory's Through The Lens - Initiative started by the Light Factory and funded by the United Way providing high-level photography instruction to the students of Grier Heights, one of Charlotte's oldest historically Black communities.

-“Just looked over the lessons and they are amazing.
-Very well thought out and it empowers the youth tremendously to redefine their future and themselves.
+"Just looked over the lessons and they are amazing.
+Very well thought out and they empower the youth tremendously to redefine their future and themselves.
 I think this will be life changing for all involved.
-Love the way it builds up to acts of self love and shows how to love others without saying it explicitly, which is crucial for those youth who don’t know how to trust yet.
-To not tell them to, but to have them do it without knowing that’s exactly what they are doing is brilliant.”
+Love the way Bree builds the lessons up to including acts of self love and then she shows and demonstrates how to love others without saying it explicitly, something that is crucial for those youth who don't know how to trust yet.
+To not tell them to, but to have practice do it without knowing that's exactly what they are doing is brilliant."